randomtruffles/Dominion_League/rules.md

 When multiple players would be offered free promotions (as described above) to a tier with not enough open spots for all of them, that tier determines how players are chosen: For tiers A, B, C, D, and E the moderators arrange play-in matches between those players.
 For all other tiers, the moderators choose the players at their discretion, taking into account time zones.

-During a season, the moderators may, at their discretion, fill new open spots from a waiting list.
+During a season, the moderators may, at their discretion, fill new open spots from a waiting list, except that they may not fill open spots with players who were already dropped from that season.

 #### V. Scheduling